Language Model Networks: Supervision-Efficient Learning through Dense Communication: Introduction

-This paper proposes a new paradigm of dense vector communication between LLMs.
-Instead of relying on discrete tokens, one LLM can output internal hidden states as dense vectors, and another LLM can directly accept these vectors as input—bypassing the embedding and de-embedding steps entirely.
-This mechanism offers several key advantages: \begin{itemize}[leftmargin=*] \item \textbf{Higher information efficiency}: Dense vectors carry richer information per token, reducing loss from embedding and de-embedding. \item \textbf{Fully differentiable communication}: The entire system becomes end-to-end differentiable, supporting gradient-based optimization. \item \textbf{Machine-native communication}: LLMs can learn roles and protocols suited for inter-model collaboration, unconstrained by human-designed language. \end{itemize}
+We propose \TheName{}, a dense and differentiable realization of language model networks.
+Instead of relying on discrete tokens to bridge models, one LLM node outputs internal hidden states as dense vectors and another node directly accepts these vectors as input, bypassing intermediate embedding/de-embedding.
+Under this design, stripped LLMs act as vertex modules, trainable sequence-to-sequence modules act as communication edges.
+We build the \textbf{network topology} which forms a {layer-wise fully-connected directed graph analogous to an multi-layer perceptron (MLP)}, to be task-level-function approximator, while preserving natural-language input and output at the bottom and top ends.
+Thus, \TheName{} keeps the external interface of ordinary LLM systems while making internal communication learnable.
+This shift offers four advantages: \begin{itemize}[leftmargin=*] \item \textbf{Higher information efficiency}: Dense vectors carry richer information per token, reducing loss from embedding and de-embedding. \item \textbf{Fully differentiable architecture}: Communication among model nodes becomes end-to-end differentiable, supporting efficient gradient-based optimization. \item \textbf{Machine-native communication}: LLM nodes can learn roles and protocols suited for network-level collaboration beyond human-designed natural-language priors, and forming optimized topology. \item \textbf{Supervision-efficient coordination}: Communication can be learned from final task supervision without labels for intermediate messages, roles, or reasoning traces. \end{itemize}

-We instantiate this paradigm in a framework called \TheName{}, where each vertex is a stripped transformer without embedding or output layers, and each edge is a trainable sequence-to-sequence (seq2seq) module that transforms dense vectors between models.
-This structure is reminiscent of a multilayer perceptron, with LLMs acting as nonlinear modules connected by communication layers.

-As a case study, we construct and train \TheName{}-1B, using 0.5B parameters from a pre-trained Qwen2.5-0.5B as the vertex models, and 0.6B randomly initialized parameters for the communication edges.
-Trained in an auto-regressive manner using a few standard public datasets, \TheName{}-1B achieves performance competitive with or even superior to existing open-source LLMs of similar size.
-Remarkably, this is accomplished with only 0.01T training tokens—less than 0.1\% of the compute typically required to train a modern LLM from scratch (see Section~\ref{sec:exp-pre}).
-These results suggest a new path forward for scaling general intelligence: instead of increasing the size of a single model, we can compose smaller pre-trained LLMs using dense vector communication.
-We further show that this approach enables efficient and effective LLM customization with limited data, highlighting its potential for personalized and resource-constrained applications.
+Our contributions are summarized as follows.
+First, we formulate \emph{language model networks}, a paradigm that organizes pre-trained language models as computational nodes connected by communication edges.
+Second, we instantiate this paradigm with \TheName{}, where stripped LLMs and trainable seq2seq edge modules enable dense, differentiable inter-model communication, under a network topology.
+Third, we show that learned communication among LM nodes improves general capability with small additional training cost and supports limited-supervision adaptation.
+Finally, we analyze the trained network and find that its topology is exploited through learning and that intermediate nodes exhibit nontrivial communication behaviors.